 Scotland Tour packages from London expanded

 1960 brought a new decade and new tours from London.
-The previous year a fleet of attractive touring coaches was delivered.
-Dubbed the "two-day" fleet they had distinctive glass roofs making them ideal for sightseeing.
+The previous year, a fleet of attractive touring coaches was delivered.
+Dubbed the "two-day" fleet, they had distinctive glass roofs, making them ideal for sightseeing.

 Scottish Tours

-In 1964 the company introduced a new brand name of Eastern Scottish, to better describe the operational area of the day-to-day bus services.
+In 1964, the company introduced a new brand name of Eastern Scottish to better describe the operational area of the day-to-day bus services.

-With the increasing car ownership and the introduction of package holidays in the 1960s and 70s demand for coach touring holidays from the local population was on the wane.
-There was, however, increasing interest from overseas visitors so to develop this trade business links were established with sales agents throughout the World.
+With increasing car ownership and the introduction of package holidays to sun destinations in Europe and beyond in the 1960s and 70s, demand for coach-touring holidays from the local population was on the wane.

-The day trip programme remained with Eastern Scottish which was subsequently bought by First Group following a management buyout.
-In 1999 Scottish Tours was established to take over the day tour programme.
+In 1999, Scottish Tours was established to take over the day tour programme.
 With new branding and modern coaches, the operation was expanded to include destinations such as Loch Lomond, Loch Ness and Oban.
-Just like the early days each tour is led by an experienced tour guide.
+Just like the early days, each tour is led by an experienced tour guide.

-In 2010 the company expanded to offer tours and holidays operated by carefully selected partners.
+In 2010, the company expanded to offer tours and holidays operated by carefully selected partners.

 Discover the best Scotland has to offer with Scottish Tours

 Explore our website to find one of the largest selections of Scotland tours available.
 We are proud of our history and heritage.
-Today we continue to provide the very best value, choice and experience.
+Today, we continue to provide the very best value, choice and experience.

 Book your Scotland tour with Scottish Tours today.